yfinkelstein/node-zookeeper/README.md

 ------------------------------

 * Zookeeper C API library comes in 2 flavours: single-threaded and multi-threaded.
 For node.js, single-threaded library provides the most sense since all events coming from ZK responses have to be dispatched to the main JS thread.
 * The C++ code uses the same logging facility that ZK C API uses internally.
-Hence zk_log.h file checked in to this project.
+Hence zk_log.h file checked into this project.
 The file is considered ZK internal and is not installed into /usr/local/include
 * Multiple simultaneous ZK connections are supported and tested
 * All ZK constants are exposed as read-only properties of the ZooKeeper function, like ZK.ZOO_EPHEMERAL
 * All ZK API methods including watchers are supported.
-* lib/zk_promise.js is an optional module that makes use of the very cool **node-promise** library; see tests/zk_test_shootout_promise.js for illustration of how it can simplify coding Isn't the following looking nicer?
+* lib/zk_promise.js is an optional module that makes use of the very cool **node-promise** library; see tests/zk_test_shootout_promise.js for illustration of how it can simplify coding.
+Isn't the following looking nicer?

 <code>
 	zk_r.on_connected().